phusion/passenger_apt_automation/README.md

 Other noteworthy tools:

+ * `shell` -- Open a shell in the buildbox container for debugging purposes.
  * `jenkins` -- Scripts to be run by our Jenkins continuous integration jobs, either after every commit or during release time.

 ## Development